cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/installation/automated-installer.md

     ### DCOS Environment Settings

     **Username**
     :   Specify the administrator username.
 This username is required for using DCOS.
+This feature is only available in Enterprise Edition.

     **Password**
     :   Specify the administrator password.
 This password is required for using DCOS.

-    **ZooKeeper for Exhibitor Private IP**

-    :   Specify a comma-separated list of one or more ZooKeeper host IP addresses to use for configuring the internal Exhibitor instances.
-Exhibitor uses this ZooKeeper cluster to orchestrate its configuration.

-        **Important:** Multiple ZooKeeper instances are recommended for failover in production environments.

-    **ZooKeeper for Exhibitor Port**
-    :   Specify the ZooKeeper port.
-For example, `2181`.
+This feature is only available in Enterprise Edition.

     **Upstream DNS Servers**